Supersheep50/The-Hey-Look-Listen-Website/README.md

 ## User Stories

-The criteria states to have my USer Stories listed for both the FE and BE.
-I couldn't find any information on how to rpesent this if you had joined the two Readmes, thus putting it here again just in case.
+The criteria states to have my User Stories listed for both the FE and BE.
+I couldn't find any information on how to present this if you had joined the two Readmes, thus putting it here again just in case.

 I have divided the functionality of the site and database into epics and user stories below.
 These are also documented on my GitHub Project board found [here](https://github.com/users/Supersheep50/projects/5).